-As and when new proposals come forward as part of the SPD, the Monitor and Management Framework S106 can be used as the basis for determining appropriate S106 mitigation to support the planning process.
+As and when new proposals come forward as part of the SPD, the Monitor and Management Obligations can be used as the basis for determining appropriate S106 mitigation to support the planning process.

-The Monitor and Manage Transport Sub Board will monitor, review, co-ordinate and implement the agreed monitor and manage set of principles in relation to all future University development activities, the SPD and any associated s106 obligations.
+1 The Monitor and Manage Transport Sub Board to include representatives from CCC, WDC, WCC, UoW, TfWM and NH, will monitor, review, co-ordinate and implement the agreed monitor and manage set of principles in relation to all future University development activities, the SPD and any associated s106 obligations.
+The Sub Board will be tied to a legally binding governance process to allocate appropriate funding agreed by all parties.
 The Sub Board will also discuss and manage transport issues and take opportunities to foster collaboration and sharing of information to improve transport and travel within the local vicinity of the university campus and encourage positive sustainable transport shifts.